HashNuke/rotor/README.md

   |> write_to("priv/static/assets/app.js")
 end

-# Either touch a file that's in the path provided or forcefully run the task like below
-Rotor.run :coffee_assets
 ```

+`touch` a file that's in the path provided and watch the Rotor function being run.

 *The above example uses the [coffee_rotor](https://github.com/HashNuke/coffee_rotor).*